sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 find . -name \*.jar -print
 ```

-## Challenge questions/exercises of "Building a Spring Boot App" lab
+## Challenge questions of "Building a Spring Boot App" lab

 (Spring Boot related)
 - What are the main features of Spring Boot?
 - What is a fat jar?
 How does Spring Boot create one?
 - How does Spring Boot helps with dependency management?
 - What does `@SpringBootApplication` do?

+(Spring related)
 - When do you use @Component annotation?
 - When do you use @Autowired annotation?

+(Cloud native development)
 - What is 12 factor app?
 (Google it)
 - One of the features of Spring Boot (actually through
   the Spring Boot Maven/Gradle plugin) is to create a fat jar
   that contains everything including Tomcat.
   Among the 12 factors, which factor is relevant to
   creating and deploying the same fat jar over different
   deployment environment?

 (PCF related)